What Does a Roofing Salesman Do?

 Later on, when you’ve established yourself, you’ll be able to get more leads from referrals.
 If you prove yourself, maybe you’ll get some of those valuable, fresh, hot leads.

-If you are handed those valuable, fresh, hot leads, expect that your overhead expenses will be higher and your commission rate will be lower to offset the expense of generating those leads.
+If you are handed those valuable, fresh, hot leads, expect your overhead expenses to be higher, and your commission rate to be lower, in order to offset the expense of generating valuable, fresh, hot leads.
 You’ll make more money finding your own leads.

 That doesn’t mean you can’t make good money paying more in overhead or taking a lower commission.
 I did it myself for awhile and was very happy.

 Taking leads was great for me, but I eventually lost my prospecting edge because I got too lazy to knock.
 It took me awhile to get back in the groove.

 Just remember, you’ll generally make more money when you go out and get your own leads… and 80% to 90% of the time that means door knocking.